ghzuo/CVTree/README.md

 - g2dv: Get the composition vector based on the fasta file of the genome.
 - cv2dm: Get the distance matrix based on the compostion vector
 - dm2tree: Get the phylogeny tree from the distance matrix by neighbor-joint method.
+- cvdump: Show composition vector
+- mconv: convert format of dissimilarity matrix file
 - getdist: Show select distances from the distamce matrix
-- cvdump: Show composition vector
 - diffmtx: compare two distance matrixes

 ## Installation